bee-produced/bee-built/bee.persistent/README.md

 ### Advanced Queries

 In the previous examples, only simple, predefined operations were shown.
-It has also been mentioned that `lib.data` is built on top of the Criteria API, but no Criteria Queries have been shown so far.
+It has also been mentioned that `bee.persistent` is built on top of the Criteria API, but no Criteria Queries have been shown so far.

 Repository operations that provide extensibility of Criteria Queries contain a parameter `dsl` that represents a lambda.
 User-defined queries can be inserted into these lambdas.